KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Data visualization for layers

-For every layer, there are different ways to display data on the map: markers, balloons, pies, clusters, heatmaps, choroplet and geography.
 When representing data as markers the user can choose between *Icon, Image and Web Image* markers.
-The below image shows an example where an Icon has been chosen.
+The below image shows an example where an icon has been chosen.
-In red is highlated the picker for choosing icons and the icon selected that in this case corresponds to the *anchor* icon.
+The image highlights both the picker for choosing icons and the icon selected that in this case corresponds to the *anchor* icon.

 .. figure:: media/image110.png